 As you can see from the few examples here, each seemingly compartmentalized part of our lives spills over into another, adding complexity, and there are infinite directions to take this idea.
 Your life is your canvas.

-Occasionally, someone will say, “Not everything has to be so planned out JOSH, just go with the flow,” or something similar.
-This person either innocently misunderstands what I’m saying or more likely, has just realized how doing some of these things could have prevented pain.
-It’s crucial to be clear on these two possibilities.
-One, spontaneity is great.
-The best day of your life isn’t the day you plan to be the best day of your life.
-The entire goal of planning is to save time and give you flexibility, not cause stress.
 Relaxing is not wasted time.
 It could be argued that the goal of human activity is leisure time.
 In contrast, wasting time is doing something without a benefit.
 If you value a ton of time spent on the couch watching football and you can support that lifestyle, structure your life such that you can spend heaps of time on the couch watching football.
-For the second, mistakes happen.
-Some are fixable, some unfixable, some in our control, many out of our control.

-We’re simply aiming for better-than-random conditions for ourselves.
+We are simply aiming for better-than-random conditions for ourselves.

-- The Design of Everyday Things by Dan Norman
+- The Design of Everyday Things by Don Norman

-Algorithms to Live By: The Computer Science of Human Decisions by Brian Christian & Tom Griffiths
+- Algorithms to Live By: The Computer Science of Human Decisions by Brian Christian & Tom Griffiths

-Stumbling on Happiness by Daniel Gilbert
+- Stumbling on Happiness by Daniel Gilbert